hengweizhang/Group5-IoTrees/README.md

 # Group5-IoTrees
-This porjects is part of the Industrial Internet of Thins course of NTUST year 112-1.
+This project is part of the Industrial Internet of Thins course of NTUST year 112-1.